Port of Hull: Humber Dock

 John Harrap was the on site engineer.
 Construction began in 1803 and was completed in 1809 at a cost of £220,000.
 Mud from the excavations was used to make new ground on the banks of the Humber, with the upper clay stratum also used to manufacture bricks for the works.
 (Note: The land made was in the area of the Victoria Pier, south-east of the dock, creating Nelson Street, and to the south and west of the dock, creating Wellington Street.)

 The dock entrance was from the Humber via an outer basin with piers.
 The dock itself was 914 ft long and 342 ft wide, the lock was 158 ft long and 42 ft wide.
 The depth of water varied from 21 to 26 ft seasonally depending on the tides.
 The lock was crossed by a two leaf swing bridge, 81 ft 9 in in total length, and 8 ft 3 in wide, made of cast iron, by Ayden and Etwell, with six main ribs supporting the roadway.

 The dock was first filled with water on 3 December 1808 and was formally opened on 30 June 1809.
-The cost of construction was split between the Dock Company, the Hull Corporation and Hull Trinity House, as set out in the text of the 1802 act.
+The cost of construction was split between the Dock Company, the Hull Corporation and Hull Trinity House, as set out in the text of the Kingston-upon-Hull Dock Act 1802.

 Humber Dock closed in 1968, it re-opened in 1983 as the Hull Marina.
 The dock, lock and swing bridge over the lock (a replacement dated 1846), are now listed structures.
 The swing bridge (Wellington Street Bridge) was restored in 2007.